nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ![](images/grip/image71.png){ loading=lazy, width=45% }
 ![](images/grip/image44.png){ loading=lazy, width=45% }

 Place a M3x6 button head screw upside down in the hole on the other side of the spool.
-Place one of the servo horn discs labeled “2” from the Injora motor box, over the screw, flat side down.
+Place one of the servo horn discs from the Injora motor box, over the screw, flat side down.
 Secure it with two M2.5x6 screws

 ![](images/grip/image16.png){ loading=lazy, width=45% }
 ![](images/grip/image30.png){ loading=lazy, width=45% }